BORROWINGS

 1 Net of purchase accounting fair value mark.

-preferred securities.
-The interest rate on the subordinated debentures is adjusted quarterly to 163 bps over three-month CME Term SOFR plus applicable tenor spread adjustment.
-On December 16, 2025 the most recent interest rate reset date, the interest rate was adjusted to 5.61% for the period ending March 15, 2026.
+The trust preferred subordinated debt is comprised of debt securities issued by FCBI in December 2006 and assumed by ACNB Corporation through the acquisition of FCBI.
+FCBI completed the private placement of an aggregate of $6.0 million of trust preferred securities.
+The interest rate on the subordinated debentures is adjusted quarterly to 163 basis points over three-month CME Term SOFR plus applicable tenor spread adjustment.
+On December 16, 2024 the most recent interest rate reset date, the interest rate was adjusted to 6.25% for the period ending March 16, 2025.
 The trust preferred securities mature on December 15, 2036, and may be redeemed at par, at the Corporation’s option, on any interest payment date.
 The trust preferred subordinated debt is considered Tier 1 capital for the consolidated capital ratios.

 On March 30, 2021, ACNB entered into Subordinated Note Purchase Agreements with certain Purchasers pursuant to which the Corporation sold and issued $15.0 million in aggregate principal amount of its 4.00% fixed-to-floating rate Subordinated Notes due March 31, 2031.
 The Subordinated Notes bear interest at a fixed rate of 4.00% per year, from and including March 30, 2021 to, but excluding, March 31, 2026 or earlier redemption date.
-From and including March 31, 2026 to, but excluding the maturity date or earlier redemption date, the interest rate will reset quarterly at a variable rate equal to the then current 90-day average SOFR plus 329 bps.
+From and including March 31, 2026 to, but excluding the maturity date or earlier redemption date, the interest rate will reset quarterly at a variable rate equal to the then current 90-day average SOFR plus 329 basis points.
 As provided in the Subordinated Notes, the interest rate on the Subordinated Notes during the applicable floating rate period may be determined based on a rate other than the 90-day average SOFR.
 The Subordinated Notes were issued by the Corporation to the Purchasers at a price equal to 100% of their face amount.
-The Subordinated Notes have a stated maturity of March 31, 2031, are redeemable by the Corporation at its option, in whole or in part, on or after March 30, 2026, and at any time upon the occurrences of certain events.
-The Subordinated Notes are considered Tier 2 capital for the consolidated capital ratios.
+The Subordinated Notes have a stated maturity of March 31, 2031, are redeemable by the Corporation at its option, in whole or in part, on or after March

 Historical Timeline